Jill Biden has cancerous lesions removed

 Another lesion on the 71-year-old first lady’s left eyelid was removed and is poised to undergo “standard microscopic examination.”

-The president’s physician said Jill Biden experienced “some facial swelling and bruising,” but was in “good spirits” and was “feeling well.”
+The president’s physician said Jill Biden experienced “some facial swelling and bruising” but was in “good spirits” and “feeling well.”